zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 - The bit-width ("6-bit integers") used in the program: for the moment, the compiler only supports a single precision (i.e., that all PBS are promoted to the same bit-width - the largest one).
 Therefore, this bit-width predominantly drives the speed of the program, and it is essential to reduce it as much as possible for faster execution.
 - The maximal norm2 ("7 manp"), which has an impact on the crypto parameters: The larger this norm2, the slower PBS will be.
 The norm2 is related to the norm of some constants appearing in your program, in a way which will be clarified in the Concrete documentation.
-- The probability of error of an individual PBS, which was requested by the user ("3.300000e-02 error per pbs call" in User Config)
+- The probability of error of an individual PBS, which was requested by the user ("3.300000e-02 error per pbs call" in User Config).
-- The probability of error of the full circuit, which was requested by the user ("1.000000e+00 error per circuit call" in User Config): Here, the probability 1 stands for "not used", since we had set the individual probability.
+- The probability of error of the full circuit, which was requested by the user ("1.000000e+00 error per circuit call" in User Config).
+Here, the probability 1 stands for "not used", since we had set the individual probability via `p_error`.
-- The probability of error of an individual PBS, which is found by the optimizer ("1/30 errors (3.234529e-02)"
+- The probability of error of an individual PBS, which is found by the optimizer ("1/30 errors (3.234529e-02)").
-- The probability of error of the full circuit which is found by the optimizer ("1/10 errors (9.390887e-02)")
+- The probability of error of the full circuit which is found by the optimizer ("1/10 errors (9.390887e-02)").
 - An estimation of the cost of the circuit ("4.214000e+02 Millions Operations"): Large values indicate a circuit that will execute more slowly.

-Here is some further information about cryptographic parameters, for cryptographers only:
+Here is some further information about cryptographic parameters:

 - 1x glwe_dimension
 - 2\*\*11 polynomial (2048)